OpenSourceEconomics/skillmodels/docs/source/model_specs.rst

 The example model has no normalizations on intercepts and this is ok due to the known location and scale of the CES production function.
 The same result would have obtained if one had simply omitted 'intercepts' in the normalization dictionary (as was the case for normalized variances).

 ..
-Note:: Normalizations of variances are not compatible with the WA-estimator.

-..
 Note:: A previous version of skillmodels supported automatic generation of normalization specifications.
 This was dropped because I don't need it and it would have been hard to maintain while implementing time invariant measurement systems.

 ..
 Note:: The model shown below deliberately uses too many normalizations in order to make the results comparable with the parameters from the CHS replication files.